Gordon J. Golum - Real Estate Governmental & Administrative Attorney in NJ

 Mr. Golum is a member of the New Jersey Supreme Court Committee on the Unauthorized Practice of Law.

 Mr. Golum has been selected for inclusion in New Jersey Super Lawyers® list for the years 2008 through 2016.
-Super Lawyers is published by Thomson Reuters.
-A description of their selection process can be found in the respective link above.
+Super Lawyers (https://www.superlawyers.com/about/selection_process_detail.html) is published by Thomson Reuters.
+A description of the selection process can be found in the link above.
 The aforementioned organization is a private peer review organization, not a court specific public certification vehicle.
 No aspect of this advertisement has been submitted to or approved by the Supreme Court of New Jersey.

 Representative Case: In re Xanadu Project at Meadowlands Complex, 415 N.J.
 Super.
 197 (App.
 Div.) certif. den.
 205 N.J.
 96 (2010).